pathum1/yamu-account/README.md

 ### 1. Repository Setup

-1. Create a new GitHub repository named `yamu-account-management`
+1. Create a new GitHub repository named `yamu-account` (or use existing repository)
 2. Copy all files from this directory to the new repository
 3. Enable GitHub Pages in repository settings:
    - Go to Settings → Pages